 In Vilnius, cafes run the gamut from intimate and cozy to sleek and modern.
 Some are located in the heart of Old Town while others are a bit off the tourist trail.
 But the best ones have one thing in common – expertly prepared specialty coffee.

-Our Favorite Vilnius Cafes for Specialty Coffee
+Our Favorite Vilnius Coffee Shops

 Since specialty coffee is our jam, we plunged ourselves in the Vilnius specialty coffee scene as soon as we arrived in the charming capital of Lithuania.
 One cafe quickly became two and, before we knew it, we had visited more than a half dozen Vilnius cafes.